-Illegal Truck Trips: Enforcement efforts stepped up at Cornelius Pass Project
+Illegal truck trips: Enforcement efforts stepped up at Cornelius Pass Project

 Illegal trips by large trucks using side roads in the West Hills has been a problem since Cornelius Pass Road closed for repairs on July 22, according to Multnomah County Communications Officer Mike Pulllen.

-"Oversize trucks on the narrow steep side roads create safety problems for road users, delay traffic, and damage the roads," Pullen writes in his weekly Corneiius Pass Improvement Update.
-"We appreciate the efforts of the Multnomah and Washington County Sheriffs’ staff in citing offenders, and reports from community members who have documented illegal truck trips."
+“Oversize trucks on the narrow steep side roads create safety problems for road users, delay traffic, and damage the roads,” Pullen writes in his weekly Cornelius Pass Improvement Update.
+“We appreciate the efforts of the Multnomah and Washington counties Sheriffs’ staff in citing offenders, and reports from community members who have documented illegal truck trips.”

 The flaggers will be instructed to stop illegal trucks and direct them back to the truck detour on Highway 26.